University of Wisconsin-Madison vs University of Illinois Urbana-Champaign

 The Financial Comparison

-University of Wisconsin-Madison and University of Illinois Urbana-Champaign are closely matched on financial return.
-University of Wisconsin-Madison scores 91/100 while University of Illinois Urbana-Champaign scores 93/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Wisconsin-Madison and University of Illinois Urbana-Champaign come out about even on financial return.
+University of Wisconsin-Madison scores 91/100 and University of Illinois Urbana-Champaign scores 93/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, University of Illinois Urbana-Champaign graduates earn a median of $81,054 compared to $73,792 at University of Wisconsin-Madison.
-The payback period is 5.4 years at University of Wisconsin-Madison versus 4.3 years at University of Illinois Urbana-Champaign.
+Then look at what that buys.
+Ten years after enrollment, University of Illinois Urbana-Champaign graduates earn a median $81,054 against $73,792 at University of Wisconsin-Madison.
+The cost earns itself back in 5.4 years at University of Wisconsin-Madison and 4.3 years at University of Illinois Urbana-Champaign.

-Graduates leave University of Illinois Urbana-Champaign with a median $19,500 in debt versus $20,484 at University of Wisconsin-Madison.
-The debt-to-earnings ratios are 0.41 and 0.37 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Illinois Urbana-Champaign owing a median $19,500 versus $20,484 at University of Wisconsin-Madison.
+Their debt-to-earnings ratios are 0.41 and 0.37 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers